Electoral reform: Slovakia

+South Africa

+In 1948, when the National Party won a majority of seats with only a minority of votes, it instituted a herrenvolk democracy and prevented blacks from voting.
+With the end of apartheid in 1994, South Africa switched to more universal suffrage and a form of proportional representation.
+Since 1994, successive commissions recommended electoral reform for South Africa.
+Following the 2024 election, the Electoral Reform Consultation Panel saw a need to bring representatives closer to voters and recommended reducing the size of districts.
+The districts are the provinces themselves and their representation ranges from 5 seats to 47 seats.

 South Korea

-South Korea reformed in 2019 from parallel voting to Mixed-member proportional representation.
+South Korea reformed in 2019 from parallel voting to mixed-member proportional representation.
 The formation of satellite parties reduced the effectiveness of this reform.

 Taiwan

 Taiwan reformed 2008 from the single non-transferable vote to parallel voting.

-A constitutional referendum will be held 2022 to reduce voting age from 20 to 18.
+A constitutional referendum was held 2022 to reduce the voting age from 20 to 18.

 Thailand

-Thailand reformed in 2019 from parallel voting to a Mixed-member proportional representation with mixed single vote.
-Further reform in 2021 reduces the party fragmentation by increasing the natural threshold, but an explicit electoral threshold has not been introduced.
+Thailand changed electoral systems in 2019, moving from parallel voting to a mixed-member proportional representation system with a mixed single vote.
+Further reform in 2021 restored the parallel voting system and removed the proportional representation mechanism.

 United Kingdom

+The United Kingdom has generally used first-past-the-post (FPTP) for many years, but historically many constituencies elected two MPs, and other systems were used to elect a few of its parliament's members.
+Its last multi-member district at the national level was disbanded in 1948.
+Most members in the multi-member district were elected through block voting.
+Limited voting was used to elect some of its members starting in 1867.
+The passage of the Great Reform Bill of 1832 made the electoral system fairer by eliminating many of the rotten boroughs and burgage tenements that were represented by two members while having very few voters, and by allocating more seats to districts in relatively newer factory towns and cities.

-The United Kingdom has generally used first-past-the-post (FPTP) for many years, but there have been several attempts at reform.
+Since 1900, there have been several attempts at more reform.
 A 1910 Royal Commission on Electoral Systems recommended AV be adopted for the Commons.
-A very limited introduction of single transferable vote (STV) came in the Government of Ireland Act 1914.
+A very limited use of single transferable voting (STV) came in the Government of Ireland Act 1914.
 A Speaker's Conference on electoral reform in January 1917 unanimously recommended a mix of AV and STV for elections to the House of Commons.
 However, that July the Commons rejected STV by 32 votes in the committee stage of the Representation of the People Bill, and by 1 vote substituted alternative vote (AV).
 The House of Lords then voted for STV, but the Commons insisted on AV.
 In a compromise, AV was abandoned and the Boundary Commission were asked to prepare a limited plan of STV to apply to 100 seats.
-This plan was then rejected by the Commons, although STV was introduced for the university constituencies.
+This plan was then rejected by the Commons, although STV was introduced for the university constituencies and used until 1948 in some cases.